2do2go/esencia/README.md

 	*Object*, default: `{}`

-	Hash of default url params that will be applied when Router navigating to url of this controller.
+	Hash of default url params that will be applied when Router navigates to url of this controller.

-#### Controller.contructor example
+#### Controller.constructor example
 ```javascript
 define([
 	'esencia/controller',